starknet-io/starknet.js/www/docs/API/namespaces/cairo.md

 ▸ **isCairo1Abi**(`abi`): `boolean`

-tells if an ABI comes from a Cairo 1 contract
+Test if an ABI comes from a Cairo 1 contract

 **`Example`**